Muizenberg (Curaçao): Description

+Birds

-It has been identified as an Important Bird Area by BirdLife International because it supports American coots.
-Common moorhens, pied-billed grebes and white-cheeked pintails breed there and American flamingos feed there.
+It has been identified as an Important Bird Area by BirdLife International because it supports Caribbean coots, a rare color morph of American coots, around 800 of whom breed there annually.
+Common moorhens, pied-billed grebes, and white-cheeked pintails breed there and American flamingos feed there.
 The 65 ha Muizenberg lake has been recognised as a wetland of international importance by designation as a Ramsar site.

+Other fauna

+Van de Poll's molly (Poecilia vandepolli), a species of molly endemic to the Dutch Caribbean islands of Aruba, Bonaire, and Curaçao, is found in the lake.